wp-plugins/authorizenet-woocommerce-addon/readme.txt

 6. This plugin does not store Card Details anywhere.
 7. You can check for Testing Card No Here http://developer.authorize.net/faqs/#testccnumbers
-8. This plugin requires CURL installed with AsynchDNS 	Yes == Changelog ==
+8. This plugin requires CURL installed with AsynchDNS 	Yes
+9. This plugin do not support sending customer details to authorize.net or sending them in mail by authorize.net receipt rather it is designed to send wocommerce orders & store customer details in wocommerce order if you want to send customer details to authorize.net you need to use https://wordpress.org/plugins/authorizenet-woocommerce-lightweight-addon  Instead for this == Changelog ==
 This is first version no known errors found